bethropolis/varia-redirect/README.md

 A browser extension that redirects browser downloads to a local Varia (Aria2) instance with advanced filtering capabilities.

+## Features
+- Seamless Download Redirection
+- Real-time Connection Status
+- Custom JavaScript Filters
+- Website Filtering
+- File Extension Control
+- File Size Filtering
+- Directory Organization
+- Custom File Naming
+- Subdirectory Creation
+- Custom HTTP Headers
+- Cookie Management
+- Referrer Preservation

+## troubleshooting
+- have an aria2 instance running
+- ensure that the extension has the necessary permissions
+- check the browser console for errors
+- ensure that the extension is enabled and active
+- ensure the extension says " Active and ready to redirect."

+## contribution
+ If you'd like to contribute send a pull request, i'll review it.

 ## License

 MIT License